How to Know If Behavior Rises to the Level of Domestic Violence

 Texas Domestic Violence Laws—An Overview

-Texas law specifically defines domestic violence to include any assault against a family or household member, or against a current or former dating partner.
-The crime of domestic violence in Texas is one of intent—the party accused must have knowingly engaged in activity that caused bodily injury, threatened imminent bodily injury, or that the perpetrator knew or should have known that the victim would find offensive or provocative.
+Texas law specifically defines domestic violence to include any assault against a family or household member or current or former dating partner.
+The crime of domestic violence in Texas is one of intent—the party accused must have knowingly engaged in activity that threatened or caused bodily injury or that the perpetrator knew or should have known that the victim would find offensive or provocative.
 Accordingly, it’s a legitimate defense in Texas that an act of violence was the result of carelessness or negligence, or that it was in self-defense.

 Contact Us